I like 'em big, i like 'em chuncky

 - The heavyset Faith from Harbinger is a happy, nerdy super heroine with flight powers.

-- Stormer in the new Jem comic book has this trope going for her now.
+- Stormer in the Jem reboot comic book has this trope going for her now.
 She's chubbier and shorter than the rest of the Misfits, and she's also very beautiful and adorable because of it.
 Kimber Benton has even gushed that she thinks Stormer is the cutest and wants go out with her.
 And she does.

 - Aja is now chubby as well.
 She's attractive and sweet, and as in the cartoon attracts the eye of Stormer's older brother Craig.
+Aja is apparently the Dude Magnet of her sister's.

 - Sophie from Anastasia is a beautiful, full-bodied Russian blonde of minor Noble position and great wealth living in Paris and housing the former Ruling family.
+Vlad is madly in love with her.

 - Gloria, the hippo in the Madagascar movies.
 Designed to be sexy.
 In fact, her large size became a status of attraction to a male hippo named Moto Moto (the name so nice, you say it twice).